bodinaren/maplestory-skills/readme.md

 ## How do I put this one my site or blog?

-Head over to the [GitHub Pages](http://bodinaren.github.io/maplestory-skills) and use the editor to generate your own skill chart.
+Head over to the [website](http://bodinaren.github.io/maplestory-skills) and use the editor to generate your own skill chart.
 Just paste the resulting code into your website or blog and you're good to go!

 ## Contributing

-So you want to help out?
-Thanks!
-At this stage of the project, the most valuable things is filling in all the values for the skills.
-Here's how you can help:

-### Send me the values (non-coders)

-Create a [New Issue](https://github.com/bodinaren/maplestory-skills/issues/new) where you send me all the numbers you have.

-### Fill them in yourself (coders)

-If you're feeling like being more hands-on and submitting a PR you can [find the values here](/src/global/values).
-Add the correct values everywhere you can see `[0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]`.

->Each array has 11 values, which hold the values for what's shown for each level of the skill, starting on level 0.
-Since on level 0 we actually show the values for level 1 the first two values will always be the same (even on skills that actually can never be 0).
-This may seem pointless, but it actually keeps the code much cleaner.
+Create a [New Issue](https://github.com/bodinaren/maplestory-skills/issues/new) where you outline your intentions.
+After an agreement fork this repository, create a new branch, make your changes and then submit a pull request.